-Mr. A. Balasubramanian

-MD & CEO, Aditya Birla Sun Life AMC Limited

-I have been using ICICIdirect.com for over 10 years now and have had a great digital experience on it.
-The platform is very userfriendly and provides me with all the information and tools needed to make informed investment decisions.
+Mr. A. Balasubramanian MD & CEO, Aditya Birla Sun Life AMC Limited with all the information and tools needed to make informed investment decisions.
 In spite of not being very tech-savvy, I am able to perform all my transactions by myself.
 I have used the platform to purchase / sell not just direct stocks but also Mutual Funds and SGBs.
-Their added features like long-term & shortterm capital gains statements help understand the tax components related to redeeming my investments.
+Their added features like long-term & short-term capital gains statements help understand the tax components related to redeeming my investments.